benbacardi/benbacardi.github.io/_posts/2023-01-25-swiftui-text-views.md

 }
 ```

-Now we can clean up our previous code, producing the same result but with a much neater and easier to remember:
+Now we can clean up our previous code, producing the same result but with a much neater and easier to remember view modifier:

 ```swift
 VStack(spacing: 10) {